Talking Dateline: True Crime, True Impact

 I'm like, does this person not watch Dateline?

 Is it possible, really?
-Do the phone, leave it at home.
+Do it with the phone, leave it at home.
 Or if you delete something from your phone, it doesn't go away.

-They'll fill that.
+They'll go ahead.
 The days when you could commit a crime in Texas and drive to Oklahoma, and that was the end of it, those days are over.

 Long time ago.